awsteiner/o2scl/doc/o2scl/sphinx/interp.rst

 those defined by the user-specified vectors and will not warn you when they do this (this is not the same behavior as in GSL).

+One-dimensional Gaussian process interpolation (i.e. Kriging) is also provided in :ref:`interp_krige <interp_krige>` for a generic user-specified covariance function and :ref:`interp_krige_optim
+<interp_krige_optim>` for a simple covariance function with a single
+length parameter.

 The different interpolation types are defined in ``src/base/interp.h``

 .. doxygenenumvalue:: itp_linear